developersunesis/Java-Enterprise-Test/ReadMe.md

 - TDD (use-case perspective) was used for implementation of all business logic
 - No security mechanism was implemented for this project but options to explore include but not limited to JWT Authorization/Authentication with RBAC, API keys or BASIC authentication
 - Containerization mechanisms were considered but not implemented.
-In this case Docker or Kubernetes could be used to individually
+In this case Docker or Kubernetes could be used
 - The services are loosely coupled.
 Read about loosely coupled system [here](https://nordicapis.com/how-to-design-loosely-coupled-microservices/)
 - Lastly, REST is used for communication between the two services.
-There are other good solutions to replace this "infrastructurally" covered in the system design ADR
+There are other good solutions to replace this "infrastructurally" covered in the [system design ADR](doc/adrs/0002-system-design-assumptions-and-decisions.md)